theopn/dotfiles/README.md

 ## Pre-requisites (in order of importance)
 - *nix system (Yeah not you Microsoft)
 - Git and internet connection (to clone the repo)
-- Z Shell (no oh-my-zsh!!)
-- Bourne Again Shell
-- Vim
-- NeoVim
-- Homebrew (you'll get a confirmation for this in the shell script)
+- Z Shell (no oh-my-zsh!!) (or bash with a little change in the script)

 ## Usage
 Clone this repository in the home directory.